NethermindEth/Forta-Agents/ETH-Merge-Bots/Milestones-in-TTD/README.md

 ## Test Data

-In order to test the bot, comment out the variable `TERMINAL_TOTAL_DIFFICULTY` at the 3rd line in `src/eth.config.ts` and uncomment the 19th line.
+In order to test the bot, comment out the variable `TERMINAL_TOTAL_DIFFICULTY` at L3 in `src/eth.config.ts` and uncomment L19.

 For 20 days alert, run: